alexfernandez/alexfernandez.github.io/permanent/standalone-cv.md

 [loadtest](https://github.com/alexfernandez/loadtest),
 a Node.js library for load testing web applications.

-I was a volunteer admin at Savannah (part of the GNU project) from 2008 to 2010.
+I was also a volunteer admin at Savannah (part of the GNU project) from 2008 to 2010.

 ### Public Speaking